-Rick Hopkins is co-owner and senior conservation biologist at Live Oak Associates, Inc. (LOA), an ecological consulting firm based in California that provides science-based solutions to complex natural resource questions.
-Rick holds a Ph.D. in wildlands resource ecology from University of California, Berkeley, and an M.A. in biology from San Jose State University.
+Rick Hopkins is co-owner and senior conservation biologist at Live Oak Associates, Inc., an ecological consulting firm based in California.
+Rick holds a Ph.D. in wildlands resource ecology from UC Berkeley and an M.A. in biology from San Jose State University.
 His graduate research involved a 12-year study on the spatial ecology of the cougar in the Diablo Range.
 Although Rick is a broadly trained ecologist with experience with several threatened and endangered wildlife species, he has dedicated the last 35 years to the study of mammalian carnivores.
 His research and interests have focused on conservation biology, population ecology, spatial ecology, and human / predator conflicts.
-Currently the president of the board of the Cougar Fund, Rick spends his free time cycling, speed skating, hiking, skiing, and generally enjoying all things outdoors.
+Rick is currently the president of the board of the Cougar Fund.

 Dr. Steve Knecht is a board certified orthopaedic surgeon specializing in the evaluation and treatment of foot and ankle problems and musculoskeletal trauma.
 He joined Northern Arizona Orthopaedics in 2004 after completing several fellowships.
 In their free time, he and his wife, Kristi, enjoy mountain biking, surfing, skiing, hiking and exploring the backcountry of Northern Arizona and Colorado.
 They are also both actively involved in annual orthopaedic mission trips to Central America, treating lower extremity deformities and hip and knee arthritis in areas of need.